0xfaqih/Framework7-Example/README.md

   - Gradle

 Make build:
-  - Move the source code to the cordova\www directory.
+  - Move the source code to the cordova/www directory.
   - Run the "cordova build android" command there.
-  - You should see the results in the directory platforms/android/app/build/outputs/apk.
+  - You should see the results in the directory `platforms/android/app/build/outputs/apk`.